CRYSTALS2COLLECT A.C.N 651.525.727 Pty Ltd

 Hassle-Free Exchanges

-If you're not completely happy with your purchase, please reach out to us for assistance with an exchange or return.
+If you're not completely happy with your purchase, please reach out to us for assistance with an exchange or return within 20 days after receiving your order.
 We kindly ask that you do not send back any items without first consulting us for guidance.
-Please be aware that we cannot accept returns for items that are broken, damaged, or radioactive.
+Please be aware that we cannot accept returns for items that are broken, damaged, radioactive or where returns have been limited or excluded in our Terms of Service or announcement.
 Thank you for your understanding!